 The building was planned as a science hall in memory of William Barton Rogers and as a replacement for the Penniman Building.
-The cornerstone was laid August 28, 1926 and the building opened in the fall of 1927 and housed the chemistry, physics, and psychology departments.
+The cornerstone was laid August 28, 1926 and the building opened in the fall of 1927.
+It housed the chemistry, physics, and psychology departments.

 The building was renovated in the summer of 1980 for the School of Business Administration.
 In 1985 the basement was renovated to house the Professional Resources Facility, a research library, and office space.
 The Departments of History, Philosophy, and English have all been housed in this building at some point in its history.
 The School of Business left in July 2009 to move to its current location in Alan B. Miller Hall.